How to Find a Campus Job

-Start your job search is start as early as possible.
+Start your job search as early as possible.
 You will have a better chance of getting noticed if you are among the first to apply to a job.
-Figure out what interests you.
-If you would like your campus job to relate to your academic interests, pay a visit to your school’s student employment office or career services center.
-If you are eligible, they may be able to set you up with a work-study job, which would typically be related to your academic major.
+Figure out what interests you, so if you would like your campus job to relate to your academic interests, pay a visit to your school’s student employment office or career services center.
+If you are eligible, they can set you up with a work-study job, which is typically related to your academic major.

 If you are more open with where you would like to work, just start asking around!
 Plenty of offices or places on campus should have openings for student workers.
 The library, dining halls, student life office, admissions office and athletic center are just some of the locations on campus that need student workers throughout the year.

 No matter what kind of campus job you hope to get, be proactive!
-Networking is a key component in getting a job after college, but it could help you out now, too.
-Talk to your upperclassmen friends.
-They’ll likely know which offices will be hiring when.
-Get to know other employees at the campus facilities that you frequent – they may be able to get you a referral somewhere down the line!
+Networking is a key component in getting a job after college, but it can help you now.
+Talk to your upperclassmen friends, because they’ll likely know which offices will hire.
+Get to know other employees at the campus facilities too.

-If you manage to get a campus job, make sure it does not interfere with your studies.
-Talk to your supervisor about a schedule that works both of you!
+If you manage to get a campus job, make sure it does not interfere with your studies!
+Talk to your supervisor about a schedule that works both of you.
 Don’t work more than 12 hours a week during the academic year.
-Every additional hour takes away too much time from schoolwork, hurting your academic performance.
-Students who work a full-time job are half as likely to graduate as students who work 12 hours or less a week.
+Every hour takes away time from schoolwork, hurting your academic performance.
+Students who work full-time (35-40 hours a week) are half as likely to graduate as students who work 12 hours or less a week.